-17 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker that does not have a right to work in the jurisdiction?
+17 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker who does not have a right to work in the jurisdiction?

 There are laws in place that prevent illegal working in the United Kingdom.
-An employer can face penalties if it employs a person aged 16 or over who does not have permission to be, or work, in the United Kingdom.
+An employer can face penalties if it employs a person aged 16 or over who does not have permission to be, or work, in the United

+Kingdom.
 An employer found guilty of an offence could face a civil penalty of up to £20,000 for each employee who has been employed illegally.
-There are defences against these penalties if original documents evidencing an individual's right to work in the United Kingdom (such as a passport or biometric residence permit) are checked, verified and copied by the employer before the employee commences work.
-In the case of employees who have only a limited right to remain in the United

-Kingdom, these checks must be repeated on the expiry of their further leave to remain.
+There are defences against these penalties if the employer accurately completes a right to work check (either manually, where the employee's original documents (such as a passport or biometric residence permit) are checked, verified and copied by the employer, or by using the online right to work check system) before the employee commences work.
+In the case of employees who have only a limited right to remain in the United Kingdom, these checks must be repeated on the expiry of their further leave to remain.